Kickboxer 4: Plot

-The tournament begins with several matches taking place.
-David witnesses Thomas incapacitate a female judoka fighter, while Lando and Megan both win their respective matches.
-When David is called up to fight, Lando approaches Darcy to divert Po's attention away from him.
-David wins his fight quickly and escapes Po's notice.

-In an effort to gain more intelligence about David's wife, Lando enters a romance with Darcy and presses her for information while offering to help her escape from Po.
-Darcy provides him with the necessary intel which he passes on to David before being caught by Bill and his guards.
-Po tortures Lando to learn why he has come to the tournament, but unable to get a satisfactory answer, he brings forth Darcy and tortures her in front of Lando, forcing him to admit that he is a DEA agent.
+Lando enters a romance with Darcy and offers her freedom from Po in exchange for information on David's wife.
+Lando passes her intel on to David before being caught by Bill and his guards.
+Po tortures Lando to learn why he has come to the tournament, but unable to get a satisfactory answer, he brings forth Darcy and tortures her as well, forcing Lando to admit that he is a DEA agent.
 Lando pleads for Darcy's life, but Po tortures her to death.

-Meanwhile, David seeks to free his wife but is unable to find her since Po had her moved from her original cell as a result of his previous intrusion.
-David is then captured by Po, who is surprised to see his old rival.
-On the final day of the tournament, Po declares that all fights will be to the death and dismisses several fighters who are unwilling to risk their lives, but shoots them all dead as they depart.
-The tournament proceeds with even more fighters killed at the hands of their opponents, until both Lando and David are dragged into the arena.
+Later, David seeks to free his wife again but is captured by Po, who is surprised to see his old rival.
+On the final day of the tournament, Po declares that all fights will be to the death and dismisses several fighters who are unwilling to participate, but shoots them all dead as they depart.
+The tournament proceeds with even more fighters killed by their opponents, until both Lando and David are dragged into the arena.

 Po announces that the tournament is a memorial to his late wife, Sian, who was killed five years prior when the DEA invaded his home.
-He blames David for her death and offers a $500,000 bonus to whoever is able to defeat David.
-Thomas accepts the challenge, but David is able to defeat him.
-Po calls for more challengers, and the other two remaining fighters step forward.
-One after the other, David proves to be more than a match for them.
-In frustration, Po orders Megan to fight him, but she refuses, calling him a coward.
-Po threatens to kill them all if she does not fight, but Megan asserts there was never any prize money, and that Po intends to kill them all regardless, her words prompting the other fighters to rally against him.
-As one, the men rise up to fight for their lives against Po's armed guards.
+He blames David for her death and offers a $500,000 bonus to whoever is able to defeat him.
+Thomas accepts the challenge, but David defeats him along with the subsequent challengers.
+In frustration, Po orders Megan to fight him, but she refuses.
+Po threatens to kill them all if she does not fight, but Megan asserts there was never any prize money, and that Po intends to kill them all regardless, her words prompting the other fighters to rally against Po's armed guards.

 The fighters seem to have a strong advantage, until Po himself enters the fray and begins to subdue them.
-Though he fights bravely, Lando is easily bested by the Muay Thai master.
 In the end, only David and Po are left standing.
-After a brutal fight, David conquers his rival once again, but Bill takes Vicky at gunpoint, giving Po the opportunity to escape.
+After a brutal fight, David defeats Po once again, but Bill takes Vicky at gunpoint, giving Po the opportunity to escape.
 David dispatches Bill with a well-aimed knife throw before he and Vicky exit the compound along with Lando and Megan.